PX4/PX4-user_guide/en/getting_started/rc_transmitter_receiver.md

 - Spektrum DSM
 - Graupner HoTT

-Receivers from other vendors using one of the supported protocols are likely to work but have not been tested.
+Receivers from other vendors that use a supported protocol are likely to work but have not been tested.

   ::: info
   Differences between receiver models and no detailed specification of protocols historically resulted in incompatibilities.